Mommy University’s Review of Turtle Back Zoo

 Enjoy the Diversity of Exhibits

 Turtle Back organizes its exhibits into geographical locations which include: The Great Plains, Amazing Asia and South American to name a few.
-Over the past few years, they have expanded to add Sea Lions, Giraffes and even Sea Turtles.
+Over the past few years, they have expanded to add Lions, Hyenas, and Flamingos.
 That doesn’t mean that the Black Bears, Wolves and Prairie Dogs should be missed.

 The Giraffes opened in Spring 2016 and accompanying these gentle giants are ostriches in their enclosure.
 When you enter the African Adventure, you will notice a long entrance as this space is expanding.
-In 2017, Turtle Back will also welcome Lions and Hyenas.
+In 2017, Turtle Back welcomed Lions and Hyenas.